 A Hi {First Name} goes a long way towards making you sound more authentic.

-However… there’s a lot more to personalization beyond merely including someone’s first name.
+However… there’s much more to personalization than merely including someone’s first name.
 And that’s where this next step comes in…

 What’s one of the biggest indicators of spam emails?